TheMole3/GriffinGames/README.md

 | Sigeberht Suibne      | eh1   | ylgibm@domain.com |
 | Kinborough Cristian   | bo2   | exvxcp@domain.com |

-Navigate to your domain and `/config`<br>
+3. Go to your domain followed by `/config`.
-There, paste your excel data into the text area, *DO NOT COPY TITLES FOR THE COLUMNS!
-ONLY USER DATA*<br>
-Then press "Generera data", verify that the data is correct, and then "Skicka in data".
+4. Paste the Excel data into the text area (without column titles).
+5. Click "Generate Data" to verify and submit the data.

-The server will now generate who will eliminate who.
+The server will then generate the player assignments.

-## Game administration
+## Game Administration

-At `/adminPanel` users who are specified in the administratorEmails array in the config can see who should eliminate who, placement, and logs.
-There you can also force eliminate players.
+Navigate to `/adminPanel` where administrators can view player assignments, placements, logs, and forcibly eliminate players.
+Access is restricted to emails specified in the `administratorEmails` array in the config.